pschatzmann/ESP32-A2DP/README.md

 ```

-## Sending Data from a A2DS Data Source with recorded data
+### Sending Data from a A2DS Data Source with Recorded Data

 You can also provide the data directly as simple array of uint8_t: